 1. Ganesha Chaturthi

-This is one celebration every one of us think about.
+This is one celebration every one of us thinks about.
 The day we celebrate in commitment to Lord Ganesha, child of Lord Shiva and Parvati.
-Every one of us know the narrative of how Lord Ganesha was made.
+Every one of us knows the narrative of how Lord Ganesha was made.
 The celebration is praised over a time of 10 days, it starts on the fourth day of the waxing moon period(Shukla Chaturthi) and closures on the fourteenth day of the waxing moon period(Anant Chaturdashi) in the long stretch of August or September.

 Openly puts, dirt symbols of Lord Ganesha are put in all the blessed sanctuaries and implored upon while in the houses a little region of the house is cleaned and the icon is put and supplicated upon.
 The principle sweet dish of this celebration is the Modak which is a dumpling that is produced using rice/wheat flour and loaded down with coconut, jaggery, dried natural products and so forth.
 Another sweet dish is Karanji which is additionally like the modak.